curriculeon/javascript.blackjack-debugger/README.md

     * `git clone https://github.com/MYUSERNAME/NAMEOFPROJECT`

-#### Part 4 - Viewing the Project Locally
+#### Part 4 - Editing the Project Locally
 * Upon cloning this project open the `index.html` in a browser to view the application
-* Edit the `src` directory of this project to make the application work as expected.
+* Edit the contents of the `src` directory of this project to make the application work as expected.